Luciasanchezg/htmed/README.md

 treatment and outcome, through each mediator.
-In order to perform this mediation analyses, we first need to compute the fitted models for mediators and outcomes, respectively, something that can be done with `generatting_models()`.
+In order to perform this mediation analyses, we first need to compute the fitted models for mediators and outcomes, respectively, something that can be done with the functions `mediator_models()` and `outome_models()`, respectively.
 However, before applying this function, we need to generate a new DataFrame in which we will specify what combination of treatment, mediator and outcome we want to test.
 The DataFrame (called `models` in this example), will be composed of as many rows as different analyses we want to perform and five different columns:

--   outcome (characters): it contains the different outcomes that we are interested in predict.
+-   outcome (character): it contains the different outcomes that we are interested in predict.
 In this example we will work with just one outcome.
--   treatment (characters): column with the different treatments to test.
+-   treatment (character): column with the different treatments to test.
--   mediator (characters): column with the different mediators to test.
+-   mediator (character): column with the different mediators to test.
--   model.m.formula (characters): this column will inform about the formula that needs to be apply to compute the fitted models for mediator.
+-   model.m.formula (character): this column will inform about the formula that needs to be apply to compute the fitted models for mediator.
--   model.y.formula (characters): similar to model.m.formula but with
+-   model.y.formula (character): similar to model.m.formula but with the
-    the formulas for the fitted models for outcome.
+    formulas for the fitted models for outcome.

 As you can see, we will use the `data_models()` function to generate this DataFrame.
 By default, this function makes all possible